-- All equipment: antennas, BDFOC, ADFOC, OSS, CCU is classified and must be installed according to Over Voltage Category (OVC) II specifications. - All equipment must be connected via single-pole or dual-pole circuit breaker depending on the ship's electrical infrastructure. - Power to all equipment must be wired according to the national wiring rules. - All equipment must be connected via UPS (Uninterrupted Power Supply). - When choosing power cables, take into account the electrical specifications listed in section 3.1.2.
-(The antenna power cable supplied in the kit, meets the electrical specifications for the antenna). - Equipment grounding: - ADE equipment: at least 16 AWG protective earthing conductor cable should be connected to the ship's earthing. - BDE equipment: at least 18 AWG protective earthing conductor cable should be connected to the rack's earthing.
+- All equipment: Antennas, OSS, CCU is classified and must be installed according to Over Voltage Category (OVC) II specifications. - All equipment must be connected via single-pole or dual-pole circuit breaker depending on the ship's electrical infrastructure. - Power to all equipment must be wired according to the national wiring rules. - All equipment must be connected via UPS (Uninterrupted Power Supply). - When choosing power cables, take into account the electrical specifications according to Systems Power consumption. - Equipment grounding: - ADE equipment: at least 16 AWG protective earthing conductor cable should be connected to the ship's earthing. - BDE equipment: at least 18 AWG protective earthing conductor cable should be connected to the rack's earthing.